Coach's Corner: Background

 Don Cherry (left) was host of the show from its 1982 inception until 2019, Ron MacLean (right) since 1986.

 Cherry was hired by the Canadian Broadcasting Corporation (CBC) in 1980 by Ralph Mellanby, executive producer of Hockey Night in Canada (HNIC), to be an analyst for the 1980 Stanley Cup playoffs.
 He was hired full-time for the following season as a colour commentator, but his habit of cheering for particular teams and his lack of impartiality led to his dismissal from the role; Coach's Corner was created as a result, and was hosted by Dave Hodge and Cherry.
-Ron MacLean replaced Hodge when he was hired in 1986.
+Ron MacLean was hired in 1986 and replaced Hodge.
 Cherry earned "about $1 million", negotiating contracts that were less than market value for his services in discussions lasting "about 90 seconds".
-Editorial control of the program was the responsibility of MacLaren Advertising/Canadian Sports Network in the 1960s and 1970s, and of Ohlmeyer Communications and Molstar in the 1980s.
+Editorial control of Hockey Night in Canada was the responsibility of MacLaren Advertising/Canadian Sports Network in the 1960s and 1970s, and of Ohlmeyer Communications and Molstar in the 1980s.

 When Rogers Media acquired control of HNIC following the company's 2013 acquisition of Canadian NHL broadcast rights (from 2014 to 2026), rumours of Cherry's impending dismissal from the broadcast were predicted, but Coach's Corner and both Cherry and MacLean were retained, albeit with a segment reduced from seven minutes to five.
 During a November 2013 show in the final year of CBC's broadcast, Cherry stated that Rogers Media should not "try and ruin a good thing, just leave us alone, and we'll be just as good next year".
 In an interview earlier that week, he had stated that "They've been saying that for 30 years...I know I'm No. 1 and Coach's Corner is No. 1 and what are you going to do?"

 During the first few years of Rogers Media control, Cherry and his bosses frequently argued, and during the 2014–15 NHL season, he had an on-air outburst complaining about the reduction of broadcast time for Coach's Corner.
 Rogers Media also cut all other appearances by Cherry on HNIC broadcasts, restricting him to Coach's Corner.

 In a 2017 interview with The New York Times, Cherry stated that other hockey television hosts "know all the stats, they know all the players, the whole deal" but that he "can pick out things no one else picks out".
 Scott Moore, president of Rogers Sportsnet, had stated that he had "never met anybody who has a keener eye for the game".